-THEATRE 352-1,2 Music Theatre Techniques Various performance styles of musical theatre.
-Current topic will be listed in the quarterly class schedule.
-May be repeated for credit with change of topic.
-Open to students in the Music Theatre Certificate Program or by consent of instructor.
+THEATRE 352-1,2 Junior Music Theatre Techniques A history-based performance class that provides an understanding of the music theatre repertoire from 1900 to the present.
+Focuses on students' ability to discover and interpret material that supports their performing talents.
+Required for students in the Music Theatre Certificate Program and open to others by consent of instructor only.
 Prerequisites: junior standing and 243-1,2,3.